-Property Tax - One of the major sources of revenue for the City, at 19.75% of total revenues, property tax revenue, increased \$564,564 from FY 2022.
+Property Tax - One of the major sources of revenue for the City, at 20.66% of total revenues, property tax revenue, increased \$544,646 from FY 2023.
 Adjustments to property values based on home sales and new construction contributed to the increase in total property valuations.

-Sales Tax - An equally significant component of City revenue is sales tax, at 25.86% of total revenue.
-Sales tax revenue increased \$131,784 from FY 2022.
-This represents a 3.43% increase, which is slightly higher than the average due to increase local sales and inflationary factors.
+Sales Tax - An equally significant component of City revenue is sales tax, at 34.09% of total revenue.
+Sales tax revenue increased \$939,699 from FY 2023.
+This represents a 2.17% increase, which is slightly higher than the average due to increase local sales and inflationary factors.

-The Mississippi Legislature passed a bill in 2019 that authorized the City to levy an additional tax on hotels, motels, and restaurants to be used to promote tourism and parks and recreation, and additionally to distribute a portion to the University of Southern Mississippi to be used for improvements to their athletic facilities.
+The Mississippi Legislature passed a bill in 2019 that authorized the City to levy an additional 2.00% tax on hotels, motels, and restaurants to be used to promote tourism and parks and recreation.
+An additional 1.00% tax was enacted for park and recreational improvements and for improvements to USM's athletic facilities.
 This tax was effective only if 60.00% of the qualified electors voted in favor of the tax.
 The referendum passed and collection of the additional 1.00% tax began on July 1, 2021, effective for a three-year period, after which it must be renewed by new legislation and referendum.
-The amount of \$3,474,217 was received in FY 2023, half of which was remitted to the University for their projects, as per the legislation.
-The portion retained by the City was used for projects such as tennis court upgrades, the conversion of a donated property to the new BlackBox Theater, major upgrades to Jaycee park, Tatum Park Fields and Kamper park.
+It was renewed in 2024.
+The amount of \$3,750,890 was received in FY 2024, half of which was remitted to the University for their projects, as per the legislation.
+The portion retained by the City was used for projects such as tennis court upgrades, the conversion of a donated property to the new BlackBox Theater, major upgrades to Jaycee Park, Tatum Park Fields and Kamper Park.
 Along with improvements to other ballfield and various parks throughout the City.
 The City also began to construct a new park in midtown appropriately named Midtown Green.